top of page

 5. Think commercially, not just legally.

-Following these steps can save you time, money and frustration - and give your invention the best chance of success.
+Following these steps will not only save you time, money and frustration, it will give your invention the best chance of success.

 bottom of page